bartekldw/tilemap_manager/README.md

 # Retro Tilemap Manager

-**Retro Tilemap Manager** is a lightweight, fast, and easy-to-use tilemap management tool designed with a retro aesthetic in mind.
+**Retro Tilemap Manager** is a lightweight, fast, and easy-to-use tilemap management tool designed with a retro aesthetic in mind built in SFML.
 Whether you're building a pixel-art platformer, a top-down RPG, or just prototyping your own 2D engine — this tool helps you stay focused on what matters most: **creating fun**.

 With minimal dependencies and a clean codebase, it's perfect for small indie projects, game jams, or as a base for more complex systems.